Upcoming Course Dates

-Developed by field experts from academic, regulatory, clinical, and commercial domains, this training program will focus on introducing key topics in cell and gene therapy manufacturing and development.
+Developed by field experts from academic, regulatory, clinical, and commercial domains, this training program will focus on introducing key topics in cell and gene therapy manufacturing and development, providing a vital training opportunity to upskill key personnel for roles within companies and clinical manufacturing centres across the Cell & Gene Therapy (CGT) sector.
 Over the coming years, ISCT and CMaT will work together to offer hands-on practical training with specific focus on manufacturing, business development, licensing, and regulatory pathways.
+Stay tuned for details about the first on-site practical hands-on course in May 2023.
+Priority registration will be given to those who have taken the ISCT-CMaT Workforce Development in Biomanufacturing online course.

 “ISCT has long identified and taken measures to alleviate the skills shortages across the cell and gene therapy sector.
 ISCT has run a range of courses across the CGT sector, including forming our ISCT Early-Stage Professionals (ESP) Committee, responsible for our extensive Mentoring Program.
 Despite these efforts, growth in the CGT sector continues to outpace the professionals entering.
 This is a major issue for the sector that could become critical in the near future."-Bruce Levine, President, ISCT